 The chart and table following illustrate how effective these screening requirements are in shielding investors from volatility and capital loss.
 The drawdown chart indicates an investment tracking the MVS Index would have spent less time underwater than an investment tracking the S&P/ASX Small Ordinaries Index since December 2009.
+It also would have recovered losses quicker.

-Chart 3 - MVS Index vs S&P/ASX Small Ordinaries Accumulation Index - Drawdown December 2009 to April 2018
+Chart 3 - MVS Index vs S&P/ASX Small Ordinaries Accumulation Index - Drawdown December 2009 to May 2019

-Source: VanEck, Morningstar Direct; as at 30 April 2018.
+Source: VanEck, Morningstar Direct; as at 31 May 2019.
 Inception date of MVS Index in December 2009.
 Results are calculated to the last business day of the month and assume immediate reinvestment of all dividends and exclude costs associated with investing in MVS.
 You cannot invest directly in an index.
 MVS Index performance shown prior to its Launch Date is simulated based on the current Index methodology.
 The above performance information is not a reliable indicator of current or future performance of MVS, which may be lower or higher.